 Evaluation of nature conservation value

-The information that has been collected is used to inform an evaluation of the importance of the site, its habitats and species.
-Guidelines, based on those originally developed for the designation of SSSIs, are used to arrive at a level of value for the different components of the site, on a scale ranging from negligible to International importance.
+We use the information we have collected to evaluate the importance of the site, its habitats and species.
+We use published guidelines to arrive at a level of value for the different components of the site, on a scale ranging from negligible to International importance.

 Interpretation of the survey data enables an assessment of the ecological impact of the development (e.g. loss of habitat); the magnitude of the impact (including positive and negative effects); and the significance of these, depending on the value of what is affected and how much.

-If the impacts are considered to be significant, measures to avoid, reduce or compensate for any impacts will be proposed.
+We put forward measures to avoid, reduce or compensate for any impacts we have identified.
 In some cases, avoiding impacts is a legal requirement, such as not killing protected species.
 In others, mitigation may be required to satisfy planning policies and best practice guidance.
-Local planning authorities effectively have a statutory duty to minimise the effects of development on biodiversity and to seek enhancements wherever possible.
-The aim of the mitigation measures should therefore be to achieve no net loss of biodiversity and if possible a net gain.

 The effect of the development on biodiversity, in the light of the proposed mitigation measures, is reassessed to determine the final (residual) impact.

-The results of an EcIA are often presented as a chapter in the Environmental Statement for the development.
-This gives decision makers all the relevant information on the environmental impact of the proposed development.
+We present the results of our EcIA for inclusion in an Environmental Statement, giving decision makers all the relevant information on the ecological impact of the proposed development.